blaa/WaveSync/README.md

                  +-------------+     +-------------+
 ```

-Sender marks audio chunks with a time equal to ``current sender time +
+Sender marks audio chunks with a time equal to ``current stream time + system
-system latency`` and transmits them.
-Receivers buffer the chunks and wait
+latency`` and transmits them.
+Receivers buffer the chunks and wait until their
-until their current time equals ``chunk time - sink latency``.
-Sink latency
+current time equals ``chunk time - sink latency``.
+Sink latency can be set
-can be set differently on each receivers and allows to fine-tune the audio
+differently on each receivers and allows to fine-tune the audio for different
-for different devices.
-If the chunk time is missed by more than
+devices.
+If the chunk time is missed by more than ``tolerance`` (in case of a
-``tolerance`` (in case of a too slow sink) the chunks are dropped to get back
+too slow sink) the chunks are probabilistically dropped to get back in sync.
-in sync.

-About every 1s a status packet is sent with sender time, a number of total sent
+About every 1s, a status packet is sent with sender time, a number of total sent
 packets and audio configuration.
 Receiver compares it to the packets received
 after the previous status and calculates the number of network-dropped packets.